Friday the 13th: Carnival of Maniacs: Plot

 Undead killer Jason Voorhees, weakened after his battle with supernatural killer Freddy Krueger, falls into a coma and is found by the Grissoms, inbred cannibals who live in the backwoods of Jason's hunting ground, Crystal Lake.
 Elsewhere, a trio of teenage goths in search of Camp Crystal Lake stumble on to Jason's abandoned shack, which contains the head of Jason's mother, Pamela.
 Pamela's spirit possesses one of the teens, Gloria Sowici, and exposes the head to moonlight, rousing Jason.
 Jason slaughters the Grissoms and Glo's friends, Trick and Z-Moll, but falls comatose again when Glo passes out atop Pamela's head, shielding it from the moon, after she and Jason are accidentally hit by an RV belonging to Doktor Geistmann's Carnival of Terror.
 Jason is mistaken for dead by the carnival's owners, George Arthur Witney and his drunk and disgruntled daughter, Alice Jane Witney, who decide to make Jason the new star attraction of the Carnival of Terror.
-Glo's attempt to commit suicide to thwart Pamela fails, with Pamela taking permanent possession of Glo's body to go in search of Jason.
+Glo's suicide attempt to thwart Pamela fails, with Pamela taking permanent possession of Glo's body to go in search of Jason.
 Jason's condition will be cured if Pamela helps him commit murder on the upcoming Friday the 13th.